About

 I'm a fifth year PhD student at the University of Pennsylvania advised by Professors Mayur Naik and Eric Wong.
 I interned at AWS AI (Fundamental Research Team) for the last two summers advised by Matthew Trager and Stefano Soatto, where I worked on uncertainty quantification and experience-guided reasoning for agents.
 My research is supported by the NSF Graduate Research Fellowship Program.

 My research aims to make AI systems reliably reason, and overall behave as intended.
-I do this by interfacing foundation models with programs, creating agents and workflows which we can interpret, control, and verify.
-My position on the role of symbolic abstractions (programs) in the foundation model era is presented in a pre-print, and my follow-up work explores a core challenge in this space, reasoning using per-instance program synthesis.
-Recently, I've been exploring how to interpret and control foundation models in lightweight, targeted ways, and how to enable general AI systems (agents, workflows, and pipelines) to learn from experience so that they become more reliable and lower cost over time.
+I do this by interfacing LLMs with programs, creating agents and workflows which we can interpret, control, and verify.
+My position on the role of symbolic abstractions (programs) in the LLM era is presented in a pre-print, and my follow-up work explores a core challenge in this space, reasoning using per-instance program synthesis.
+Recently, I've been exploring how to interpret and control LLMs in lightweight, targeted ways, and how to enable general AI systems, especially agents and workflows, to become safer, more reliable, and lower cost over time.

 Research Summary